Frank Stanford: Posthumous works

 Ironwood Press published Stanford's chapbook, Crib Death, in 1978, shortly after his death.
 Lost Roads, editorship succeeded by C. D. Wright, published a posthumous chapbook of yet more of Stanford's poems, titled You (as well as a limited edition reprint of The Singing Knives), in 1979.
 In 1990, the press released a collection of Stanford's short fiction, titled Conditions Uncertain And Likely To Pass Away.
 A slim volume of selected poems, The Light The Dead See: Selected Poems of Frank Stanford, was published the following year by the University of Arkansas Press.
 Furthermore, much of Stanford's work is as yet unpublished, including the manuscripts: Flour The Dead Man Brings To The Wedding and The Last Panther In The Ozarks (which combine to make one manuscript), and Automatic Co-Pilot.

 Stanford's work was published by Mill Mountain, Ironwood, and Lost Roads mostly as limited edition chapbooks.
 In October 2000, Lost Roads republished The Battlefield Where The Moon Says I Love You.
 In February 2008, Lost Roads reissued The Singing Knives and You.
 2015 saw the publication of two collections, What About This: Collected Poems of Frank Stanford from Copper Canyon Press and Hidden Water: From the Frank Stanford Archives.

 Reception

-Frank Stanford's poems—tall tales of wild embellishment with recurring characters in an imaginary landscape, drawn from his childhood in the Mississippi Delta and the Ozark mountains—are immediately recognizable, and his œuvre continues to be influential and well-received.